JacobTDang/Misc/AIML_Football_Analysis_System/README.md

 # AIML Football Analysis System

-This project is an AI/ML-based system for analyzing football matches, leveraging advanced technologies for object detection, tracking, and video annotation.
+This project is an AI/ML-based system for analyzing football matches, leveraging python libraries and YOLO model and for object detection, tracking, and video annotation.

 ## Technologies Used

-- **YOLO (You Only Look Once)**: Pre-trained YOLO models (e.g., YOLOv8) for object detection and tracking.
+- **YOLOv8 model**: Pre-trained YOLO models for object detection and tracking, fine-tuned with images from RoboFlow.
 - **Roboflow**: Used for dataset preparation, annotation, and augmentation.
 - **OpenCV**: For video processing, frame extraction, and annotation.
 - **K-Means Clustering**: Applied for color extraction and team assignment.